 - 22. On a poll votes may be given either personally or by proxy.
 A proxy shall be appointed in writing under the hand of the appointor, or if such appointor is a corporation, under its common seal. - 23.
 No person shall act as a proxy unless he is a member, or unless he is appointed to act at the meeting as proxy for a corporation.
-The instrument appointing him shall be deposited at the registered office of the company not less than forty-eight hours before the time of holding the meeting at which he proposes to vote.

-24. Any instrument appointing a proxy shall be in the
+The instrument appointing him shall be deposited at the registered office of the company not less than forty-eight hours before the time of holding the meeting at which he proposes - 24.
+Any instrument appointing a proxy shall be in the following form :-

-following form :---

-- Company, Limited. -, being a member of the --Company, Limited, -, of --, of ---, as my proxy, to vote for me and hereby appoint - on my behalf at the (ordinary or extraordinary, as the case may be) general meeting of the company to be held on the --- day - and at any adjournment thereof.
+- Company, Limited.

+-, of -, being a member of the - Company, Limited, hereby appoint -, of -, as my proxy, to vote for me and on my behalf at the (ordinary or extraordinary, as the case may be) general meeting of the company to be held on the --- day - and at any adjournment thereof.

-Signed this --- day of ----, 192 --
+Signed this - day of -, 192 -.